CITY IN A FOREST

 Both women fight to protect the place that has tangled itself around their hearts like flowering kudzu vines, achingly sweet as a beloved child.

-Developed as part of the Queens University of Charlotte MFA program, where I worked with Lauren Groff and Fred Leebron, an earlier version of CITY IN A FOREST was named a finalist for a Santa Fe Writers Project Literary Award.
+Developed as part of the Queens University of Charlotte MFA program, an earlier version of CITY IN A FOREST was named a finalist for a Santa Fe Writers Project Literary Award.

 “Thanks, but no thanks,” she said, and she was gone, sprinting across the sandy playground border, cranking her car.
 The tires whined.
 The brake lights flashed.
 Under the yellow light, next to his uneaten food, her turquoise bracelet gleamed.
 He grabbed it, tried to chase after her, but stopped at the swing-set.
 Her car was gone, and his legs hurt.